allwefantasy/active_orm/README.md

 ActiveORM is a Java ORM framework for Mysql.

 ## Getting Started

-1. download it
+1. Download it

 ```java
    git clone git://github.com/allwefantasy/active_orm.git
 ```

-2. integrate following code  to your application.
+2. Integrate following code  to your application.

-2.1 web application

-first create a filter
+When you write a  web application,you should create a filter For example:

 ```java

 public class FirstFilter implements Filter {